-Lead Te Manatū Waka (policy development), Waka Kotahi (design and Implementation) Support MSD, local government

-PTAs, Ministry of Health, Māori, MSD, Community Service Card holders and other low-income public transport users, public transport operators
+- Lead: Te Manatū Waka (policy development), Waka Kotahi (design and implementation) - Support: MSD, local government - Key stakeholders/partners: PTAs, Ministry of Health, Māori, MSD, Community Service Card holders and other low-income public transport users, public transport operators

 - From 2022: Waka Kotahi, Te Manatū Waka and MSD will work with PTAs to implement the concession.
 Pre-registration for smart cards loaded with the concession may start. - From February 2023: Community Connect launched nationwide. - From 2025: Evaluation of the concession, informed by ongoing monitoring.
 This could inform changes to the concession.